learogue/csRNAseq_project/Tutorial/README.md

 ![Window 30](Images_tutorial/32.png)

-Here, program asks if you want to create others UMAPs (avoid to lauch at each time).
-If yes, it remake precedent step.
-If no, finished the program
+Here, program asks if you want to save the object with clusters to find markers.

 ![Window 31](Images_tutorial/33.png)